Frankeydidi/Cyclistic-bikeshare-repo/README.md

 3. Targeted digital media campaigns:
 - Utilize digital marketing channels to promote the advantages of annual memberships, targeting casual riders through social media, email marketing, and online advertisements.
 - Share success stories or testimonials from satisfied annual members to create a sense of community and inspire casual riders to become members.

+### Conclusion
+The analysis of Cyclistic bike sharing program data reveals valuable insights into the usage patterns and behaviors of annual members and casual riders.
+Annual membership is preferred by the majority of riders, and there are distinct differences in rideable types used by each group.
+The analysis of ride durations by day of the week and start month further highlights variations in riding habits.
+By utilizing the key insights and recommendations provided in this report, Cyclistic can optimize its services, attract more casual riders to become annual members, and continue to provide an exceptional bike-sharing experience.